Lemoncode/demos-react-react-v-2022/00-react/02-base/05-list-refactor/readme.md

   );
 ```

-> We could even create a subcomponent for the table headers if we wanted to.
+> We could even create a subcomponent for the table headers if we wanted to,
+> this will be an excercise to do in a next example.

 - One last step, the _App_ component still has too much code, it should just instantiate the main component and that's it.
   the main component and that's it, let's simplify this.